 These are our most fundamental assumptions about ourselves, others, and the world ("I am worthless," "The world is dangerous").
 They usually form in childhood based on experiences with significant adults and act as a "filter" through which we perceive reality throughout our lives.

 It is a challenging process since these schemas were formed over years.
-This test is an excellent entry point for awareness.
+This test is a useful starting point for self-awareness.
 However, deep changes usually require practicing cognitive restructuring or working with a therapist within CBT or schema therapy frameworks.

 Constant activation of negative cognitive schemas (such as beliefs in persistent danger) keeps the body in a state of chronic stress.
-This leads to psychosomatic symptoms: muscle tension, digestive issues, and a sense of permanent fatigue.
+This leads to stress-related physical symptoms: muscle tension, digestive issues, and a sense of persistent fatigue.